Other related deaths

 2021-0305 10 Sep 2021 West London

-Concerns summary Inadequate advice to an older driver and their family about driving risks associated with acute illness-induced confusion, combined with insufficient testing and guidance for older drivers, highlights a systemic road safety failure.
+Concerns summary (AI summary) Inadequate advice to an older driver and their family about driving risks associated with acute illness-induced confusion, combined with insufficient testing and guidance for older drivers, highlights a systemic road safety failure.

 Joseph Dent